 Private practices across the US are bracing for another series of changes from the CMS (Centers for Medicare and Medicaid Services).
-Changes like new legislations, more inpatient codes, compliance demands, cuts to Medicare physician fee payment rates and performance-based incentives and reporting requirements will be impacting the bottom line of many private practices across the country.
+Changes like new legislation, more inpatient codes, compliance demands, cuts to Medicare physician fee payment rates and performance-based incentives and reporting requirements will be impacting the bottom line of many private practices across the country.

 Due to complex reporting requirements for the performance-based incentive program, many physicians will not be able to take advantage of MACRA (Medicare Access and CHIP Reauthorisation Act).
 Also, many physicians practicing in independent practices will get to see their Medicare physician fee payment rates slashed by half this year.